-- Choose early: There will be fewer surprises at the end of your research when you deposit your data. - Metadata: Knowing the requirements at the start will enable you to design your data collection materials for easier metadata creation and facilitate your support documentation creation. - Persistent Identifiers: Be sure the repository supplies one so your data is findable, citable, and can be linked to your publication(s). - Data embargo: If you want to embargo your data be sure it is allowable, and learn about any restrictions before you submit. - Data access: Identify any barriers that may limit or restrict data reuse.
+- Choose early: There will be fewer surprises at the end of your research when you deposit your data. - Metadata: Knowing the requirements for documentation at the start will enable you to design your data collection materials for easier metadata creation and facilitate your documentation creation. - Persistent Identifiers: Be sure the repository supplies one so your data is findable, citable, and can be linked to your publication(s).